-The vision of ACU is to be an excellent tertiary educational institution that glorifies God through training that is biblical worldview-based, innovative, stewardship-oriented and truly African.
+The vision of ACU it to be an excellent tertiary education institution that glorifies God through training that is based in a biblical worldview, innovative, stewardship-oriented and truly African.

-The mission of ACU is to educate students from the Christian worldview in the contemporary and historic body of truths through the classical liberal arts and sciences for all spheres of life and vocations by exercising students’ discernment, discipling holistically, and equipping with practical skills.
+The mission of ACU is to educate students from the Christian worldview in the historic and contemporary body of truths through the classical liberal arts and sciences for all vocations and spheres of life by developing students’ discernment, discipling holistically, and equipping with practical skills.

 Relevant for Africa